theadamsabra/portfolio/content/post/Audio Classifier/index.md

 summary: "A supervised approach to classifying instruments."
 math: true
 ---
+In this post is a tutorial along with code to develop a supervised audio classifier.
+The repository and more information about the data can be found [here](https://github.com/theadamsabra/Audio-Classifier).

 ## 1 - Exploratory Data Analysis

-The repository can be found [here](https://github.com/theadamsabra/Audio-Classifier).

 ### 1.1 - Loading in Data